What Is a Cisco ELA

 Over-Deployment Risk: Where Enterprises Lose Money in Cisco ELAs

 Over-deployment risk in a Cisco ELA arises from three consistent patterns.
 The first is organic growth: the enterprise's user or device population grows during the ELA term beyond the committed baseline, and the growth is not tracked against the ELA ceiling until the true-up arrives.
-In organisations undergoing rapid hiring or M&A activity, user population growth of 10–20% per year is common — an ELA scoped at the organisation's current size at signing will be over-deployed within 12–18 months.
+In organisations undergoing rapid hiring or M&A activity, user population growth of 10 to 20 percent per year is common — an ELA scoped at the organisation's current size at signing will be over-deployed within 12 to 18 months.

 The second pattern is product activation beyond the scoped suite tier.
 DNA/Catalyst Advantage features activated on network devices that were scoped as Essentials-only, or SecureX integrations enabled without checking whether the ELA's security suite includes that capability, create technical deployment that exceeds the contracted scope.
 Cisco's Smart Licensing telemetry will identify this activation — and it will surface at true-up.